Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Methods

-In order to study the contribution of X-ray emission from hot gas along any given line of sight but outside a target source, we constructed a simulated lightcone.
+In order to study the contribution of X-ray emission from hot gas along any given line of sight but outside a target source, we constructed a simulated light cone.
 We can link the discrete redshift outputs of the numerical simulation with practical observations.
-In particular, to study the properties of the hot gas in the filamentary structures, a wide-field lightcone is needed.
+In particular, to study the properties of the hot gas in the filamentary structures, a wide-field light cone is needed.

-In this work, we adopt the method of \citet{2007MNRAS.376....2K} to construct a simulated lightcone without repeated structures.
-Once a pair of integers $(n,m)$ without common factor has been chosen, the corresponding line of sight, field of view, and observation redshift range are uniquely determined.
-More detailed description of this method can be found in \citet[Sect.~2.4.1]{2007MNRAS.376....2K}.

-Considering the box size of TNG100, we choose a pair of integers $(n,m) = (4,3)$ to obtain the simulated wide-field lightcone with FoV of $\sim1.59\degr \times 1.19\degr$ and redshift range of $z = \numrange{0}{0.356}$.
-We note that this redshift range is far beyond the target galaxy, group, and cluster halos at cosmological distances that are expected and plausible to observe using next-generation X-ray telescopes for case study (\citealt{2022ExA....53.1053Z}).
-In this work, we use the central square area with the field of $1\degr \times 1\degr$ as the angular coverage of the lightcone.